RemitzSoftware/FEInterview/README.md

     * Total sales
     * Total returns
 * Alternate background color on rows, for better visibilty
+* Create a PR to merge your changes

 ### Part 2
 Let's update the report so that you can click into a more detailed view.